kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 ### Recap for March 7th

-Today we started with a simple exercise to demonstrate the concept of Eventts and actions.
+Today we started with a simple exercise to demonstrate the concept of Events and actions.
 I went around the room and we created a project where each person would add one event/action pair.
 Then I emphasized that each pair becomes a set of blocks in the project.

 Our story was: